chainhaus/pycorda/README.md

 node = Node(url, username, password)
 ```

+An h2.jar file is required.
 If your H2 jar file is elsewhere in your filesystem, try this:

 ```
 from pycorda import Node